-Karen Ostrom is a Canadian artist working in photography, installation, video and most recently, animation.
+Karen Ostrom is a cross disciplinary artist working in photography, installation, video and animation.
 Her work with linear and non-linear narratives has been developing for many years under the umbrella project Holiday in Hope, a fictional fishing village where the characters, all played by Ostrom, are defined by their labour or profession.
 Initially meant to be metaphors for the human psyche, the characters, over time, began to take on a life of their own initiating project content and direction.

-Her work work with photography and visual narratives have been installed, exhibited, and performed in museums, galleries and festivals throughout North America and Europe, including the Liverpool Biennial, Bring to Light; Nuit Blanche on the Brooklyn waterfront and CONTACT Photography Festival in Toronto.
+Her work work with photography and visual narratives have been installed, exhibited, and performed in museums, galleries and festivals throughout North & South America, and Europe, including the Liverpool Biennial, Bring to Light; Nuit Blanche on the Brooklyn waterfront and CONTACT Photography Festival in Toronto.

 The first phase of The Lacemaker's Secret, an animation project conceived in Brazil at Sacatar, debuted at BRIC Media in Brooklyn in July of 2017.